Credits

 Memory management

 This chapter will address the following issues: logical address space of the process.
 Memory-based paging systems and support hardware.
-Design and implementation of virtual memory.
-Replacement algorithms for virtual memory.
-Implementation of shared memory.
-Alternative design and implementations of memory systems in modern operating systems.
+Alternative design and implementations of memory systems in modern operating systems. -

 Activities